Switching to registration-based taxes

 It depends.
 Typically, you're required to register to charge taxes if your sales exceed a certain threshold.
 Refer to your local tax authority to find out what the requirements are in your region.

 Do I have to register for a VAT number?

 If you intend to sell to countries in the EU or UK, then you might need to register with tax authorities in those regions.
 The process varies depending on where your business is based and where you sell, and on individual government requirements.
 It's your responsibility to determine where you need to register to charge VAT.

 If you have a significant presence in a country, then you should contact that country's tax authority to confirm whether you need to register to collect taxes.

 How do I register to charge taxes in an EU country?

 If you need to register to charge taxes in an EU country or in the UK, then you can contact that country's tax authorities.

-After you've registered, add your VAT number on the Taxes page.
+After you've registered, add your VAT number on the Taxes and duties page.